Alex Reemts • November 25, 2025

 Contact us any time

 Pergolas are designed to provide filtered shade, not full coverage.
 Homeowners choose them for the balance of sunlight, airflow, and architectural style — especially in Central Texas where outdoor living is year‑round.
-If you’re comparing pergola options, start with our main Pergolas page.
+While many homeowners appreciate the open-air feel of custom pergolas, the primary question remains: how much relief from the Texas sun do they actually provide?

 What “Shade Factor” Really Means